 - Most warcasters/warlocks are small or medium-based models that a Swamp Troll can Pull with its ranged attack, shrinking the distance between the enemy leader and your more powerful damage-dealing models.

-- Dual Attack+Power Attack shenanigans: Trollbloods only model that can Power Attack throw a multi-wound model to hit another enemy, then ranged attack to pull that same multi-wound model back in for more Forced melee attacks.
+- Dual Attack+Power Attack shenanigans: The only Trollbloods model that can throw a multi-wound model to hit another enemy, then ranged attack to pull that same multi-wound model back in for more melee attacks.
 Interesting applications against Shield Walls or other B2B enemy considerations.

 Drawbacks & Downsides